tagnja/blog/source/draft/java-basic-io-deep.md

   - OutputStream Methods
   - What does Output Stream actually do?
   - OutputStream Types
-  - Notes
 - Reader
-  - Reader Methods
-  - What does Reader actually do?
-  - Reader Types
 - Writer
-  - Writer Methods
-  - What does Writer actually do?
-  - Writer Types
 - Interfaces
-- IO Exceptions
 - File Paths
 - Summary
 - Questions